srjeyasa/marketStrat/README.md

 <img align="center" src="TreeLayout.JPG" alt="Decision Tree">

-This project is a submission for MSCI 442 - Decision Making Under Uncertainty
+This project was a submission for MSCI 442 - Decision Making Under Uncertainty